hiibolt/KnowledgeBase/pages/Axle Lab Report.md

 		  Percent Difference: 0.5061553237945114%
 		- ### Trial 5
 		  Percent Difference: 0.60696660302124%
+	- ## 3.3 Analysis
+	  The percent difference is very minimal, because other forces such as friction and air resistance are fairly minimal.
+I believe that the reason there is any percent error at all is because time is not a definite or perfectly a
 - # Discussion
   id:: 9bce9233-62d1-47bb-abea-6ec62c741849
 	- ## 4.1 Calculating Forces